pavlovtech/WebReaper/README.md

 # WebReaper

-Declarative extensible web scraper written in C# with focused web crowler, which meand it visits only what you tell it to visit.
+Declarative extensible web scraper written in C# with focused web crawler, which meand it visits only what you tell it to visit.

 This is work in progres!
 API is not stable and will change.